Exploratory Machine Learning with Unknown Unknowns: ExML: A New Learning Framework

-\textbf{Testing Stage.} Suppose the learner identifies the best feature as $c_i$, she will then augment the testing sample with this feature.
-Thus, the sample is finally in the augmented feature space $\X_i = (\hat{\X}\cup\X^i)\subseteq \R^{d+1}$, where $\X^i$ is the feature space of $c_i$.
-The learned model requires to predict the label of the augmented testing sample, either classified to one of known classes or discovered as the unknown classes (abbrev. \textsf{uc}).
+\paragraph{Testing Stage} Suppose the learner identifies the best feature as $a_i$, she will then augment the testing sample with this particular feature in the feature space, leading to an augmented feature space denoted by $\X_i = (\hat{\X}\cup\X^i)\subseteq \R^{d+1}$ where $\X^i$ is the feature space of $a_i$ and recall that $\hat{\X} \in \R^d$ is the original feature space.
+The learned model requires predicting the label of the augmented testing sample, either classified to one of known classes or discovered as hidden classes (abbrev. \textsf{hc}).